kai-st/comm2216-docs-project/docs/blocks.md

     ![Aligning items](./assets/align.gif "Aligning items")

+!!!success
     When you are satisfied with all your class blocks, it is time to [add connectors to specify their relationships](connectors.md).